mytigio/SDV_DwarvenExpansion/src/Detailed_Readme.txt

 [size=4]Dwarven Pulverizer[/size]
 Breaks down ore clusters into useful ore, allows you to recycle stone into useful products and can pulverize ore and gems into a fine powder that can be used to brew spirits and make potions.

+[size=3]Unlock[/size]
+Unlock recipe at mining level 4.
+Can buy from Dwarf after you reach mining level 4.

 [size=3]Recipes[/size]
 [list]
 [*]40 Stone - add 40 stone to the pulverizer for a chance at ore, gems, minerals, coal, etc.